SarweshKumarTiwari/Messenger/readme.md

     5.now use "npm run dev"
     6.use "npm start"

+## For Production
+    1.now use 'npm build' in client
+    2.And use nginx for serving static files in build folder
 # Intializing server
 ## About
     In this server I have used following libraries